renpy/renpy/sphinx/source/config.rst

     If a layer is not mentioned in config.layer_clipping, then it is assumed to take up the full screen.

+.. var:: config.layeredimage_offer_screen = True

+    This variable sets the default value for the ``offer_screen`` property of layeredimages.
+See :ref:`the related section <layeredimage>` for more information.

 .. var:: config.layers = [ 'master', 'transient', 'screens', 'overlay' ]

     This variable gives a list of all of the layers that Ren'Py knows